icann/OCTO-TE-labs-setup/README.md

 > [!NOTE]
 > This will save several hundred dollars in AWS fees.

+> [!IMPORTANT]
+> When starting the instance again allow several minutes for the instance to restart before ssh will be active again.

 # Lab Take-down

 Once you are done with your lab it is important to decomission it.